ianmaclarty/amulet/README.md

 Amulet is a Lua-based audio-visual toolkit designed for small-scope games and experimentation.

-**NOTE**: Amulet is not ready yet, but a initial release is planned for the end of 2015.

 Here's what a minimal Hello World! looks like in Amulet:

 ```lua